 with \(\eta_{\mu\nu}\) denoting the Minkowski metric.
 Owing to the spherical symmetry of the background \([\overline{\phi}(x) \equiv \overline{\phi}(r)]\), the kinetic term can be recast as

 where the angular derivative term is given by

 and the introduced non-vanishing functions are defined as

 with \(Z_\phi > 0\) required to avoid ghost instabilities \cite{Joyce:2014kja}.
 It is important to note that the kinetic term is generally manifestly anisotropic.
-This anisotropy is acceptable, as the presence of the external source $J(x)$ inherently breaks the manifest Lorentz invariance of the original Lagrangian density \(\mathcal{L}_X\).
+This anisotropy is acceptable, as the presence of the external source $J(x)$ in its rest frame inherently breaks the manifest Lorentz invariance of the original Lagrangian density.
 Below, we discuss the distinct regimes of the background solution in Eq.~\eqref{background_sol}, based on our choice of kinetic function in Eq.~\eqref{kin_funct}.

 In the Vainshtein core (\(r \ll R_V\)), we find \(B(r) \to 3\), and the ghost-free condition imposes

 thus recovering the same condition on \(c_2\) required for the existence of \(\overline{\phi}(r \ll R_V)\).
 Failure to satisfy this condition would indicate an internal inconsistency within this k-essence model.
 Zooming in on a specific point \(\mathbf{r_0} \equiv (r_0, \theta_0, \varphi_0)\) within the Vainshtein core, with a resolution of \(\Delta \mathbf{r} \equiv (\Delta r, \Delta \theta, \Delta \varphi)\), we obtain